• How to create invoices for your limited company

 Step 1: Use a professional format

-As a legal document, it’s important that your invoice looks the part.
-There are a number of tools you can use to achieve this.
+As a legal document, your invoice must look the part.
+There are several tools you can use to achieve this.

-You can simply format it yourself using an everyday word processor like Microsoft Word or Google Docs, or a spreadsheet like Excel, all of which tend to have a selection of built-in sample invoice templates you can make use of.
+You can format it yourself using an everyday word processor like Microsoft Word or Google Docs, or a spreadsheet like Excel.
+All of these tend to have a selection of built-in sample invoice templates.

-Or you can source and easily customise an invoice template via bookkeeping software like Sage or Freshbooks, or through a free design app like Canva.
+Alternatively, you can source and easily customise an invoice template using bookkeeping software like Sage or FreshBooks or a free design app like Canva.

-Whichever tool you decide to use to create your invoices, always ensure you choose a clear font and professional styling to reflect your brand.
+Whatever tool you use to create your invoices, always ensure you choose a clear font and professional styling that reflects your brand.

-You should also include a uniform header that features your company logo and, if possible, try to incorporate your brand colours too to help make your invoice easily recognisable.
+You should also include a uniform header featuring your company logo.
+If possible, incorporate your brand colours to help make your invoice easily recognisable.

-To make your invoice stand out even more, consider adding some extra on-brand personal touches, such as your company tagline or mission statement, and sign it off with a thank you message.
+To make your invoice stand out even more, consider adding some extra on-brand personal touches.
+For example, your company tagline or mission statement, and sign off with a thank you message.

 Step 2: Input business details